pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-All the collections in the standard library impl `IntoIterator` and `FromIterator` so that makes it easier to convert between them:
+All the collections in the standard library impl `IntoIterator` and `FromIterator`, so that makes it easier to convert between them:

 ```rust
 use std::collections::{BTreeSet, HashMap, HashSet, LinkedList};